-DVT is situated along the Cave Creek and the property encompasses approximately 1,00 acres.
+DVT is situated along the Cave Creek and the property encompasses approximately 1,000 acres.
 Approximately 40 percent of the site is covered by impervious surfaces, such as buildings, runways, taxiways, and parking lots.
 The pervious surfaces comprising the remainder of DVT are concentrated around the runways and in the northern portion of the airport.

-Stormwater drains through a series of storm drains to 11 outfalls to the COP municipal separate storm sewer system (MS4)to Cave Creek.
+Stormwater drains through a series of storm drains to 11 outfalls to the COP municipal separate storm sewer system (MS4) to Cave Creek.
 The storm drains originate on airport property.
-Run-on of stormwater enters the property from the northwest and eastern boundaries.
+Runon of stormwater enters the property from the northwest and eastern boundaries.

 Cave Creek is located directly southeast of the airport and is the receiving water for stormwater discharges from DVT.
 Cave Creek is a dry riverbed during most of the year except during storm runoff events.
 DVT has approximately 80 feet of relief between the northeastern and southwestern boundaries of the airport, with a gradient of 40 feet per mile sloping to the southwest.
 Drainage basins connected to an extensive underground drainage system primarily collect surface runoff.
-Refer to A.A.C.
-R18-11-112 for special water designation of Cave Creek.
+Refer to A.R.S.
+49-221(G) for protected surface water designation of Cave Creek.